Curvature-Constrained Vector Field for Motion Planning of Nonholonomic Robots: Numerical Simulations

 \subsubsection{Setup}

 In this subsection, we conduct 1000 trials of Monte Carlo experiments with different initial and target configurations to compare the performance of the proposed CVF method, with respect to other VF-based motion planning algorithms with feedback control laws for nonholonomic robots.
 The benchmarks include the dynamic vector field (DVF) \cite[Eq.20, Eq.24]{he2024simultaneous}, the dipole-like attractive vector field (AVF) \cite[Eq.8, Eq.18]{Panagou2017Distributed}, the curvature-constrained Lyapunov vector field (CLVF) \cite[Eq.16 Eq.50]{pothen2017curvature}, and the guiding vector field (GVF) \cite[Eq.4, Eq.24]{yao2021singularity}.
-Among these candidates above, the DVF and AVF guide the unicycle to the target configuration, while CLVF and GVF navigate the UAV to follow a target circular path, where both scenarios are within the scope of the proposed approach.
-The comparisons are divided into two categories, including comparisons to DVF and AVF on the unicycle and comparisons to GVF and CLVF on UAV.
+Among these candidates, the DVF and AVF guide the unicycle to the target configuration, while the CLVF and GVF enable the UAV to follow a target circular path, with both scenarios falling within the scope of the proposed approach.
+The comparisons are categorized into two groups: comparisons between the DVF and AVF on the unicycle, and comparisons between the GVF and CLVF on the UAV.

-For the unicycle with linear velocity bounded by $v_{\text{max}}=3$ and $v_{\text{min}}=0$, we prepare four sets of target configurations, where the target positions are evenly distributed on the circle $x^2+y^2=r_2^2$ and the target orientation is tangent to the circle.
-For UAV, the linear velocity is chosen to be constant at $v_{\text{min}}=3$ and the target positive limit set is specified by $\mathcal{L}_d^+=\left\{ \|\bm{p}\|=r_2, \theta=\varphi+\pi/2 \right\}$, where four sets of target configurations are also evenly distributed.
-The maximum curvature is set as $\bar{\kappa}=1$, the minimal turning radius $\rho=1$, and the parameters of the proposed method are the same as in the previous subsection.
-We conduct 250 trials of Monte Carlo simulation for each target configuration, 1000 trials for each candidate in total, with initial configuration randomly distributed on $x_0\in [-15\rho, 15\rho]$, $y_0\in [-15\rho, 15\rho]$ and $\theta_0\in[0,2\pi)$.
+For the unicycle with linear velocity bounded by $v_{\text{max}}=3$ and $v_{\text{min}}=0$, we prepare four sets of target configurations, where the target positions are uniformly distributed on the circle $x^2+y^2=r_2^2$ and the target orientation is tangent to the circle.
+For UAV, the linear velocity is selected to be constant at $v_{\text{min}}=3$ and the target positive limit set is specified by $\mathcal{L}_d^+=\left\{ \|\bm{p}\|=r_2, \theta=\varphi+\pi/2 \right\}$, where four sets of target configurations are also uniformly distributed.
+The maximum curvature is defined as $\bar{\kappa}=1$, the minimal turning radius as $\rho=1$, and the parameters of the proposed method remain consistent with those in the previous subsection.
+We conduct 250 trials of Monte Carlo simulation for each target configuration, totaling 1000 trials for each candidate, with the initial configuration randomly distributed over $x_0\in [-15\rho, 15\rho]$, $y_0\in [-15\rho, 15\rho]$, and $\theta_0\in[0,2\pi)$.